What can I make with courgettes is one of the most common questions I get every year!

 - Grate courgette or use a julienne gadget and add to coleslaw or salad.

-- Courgette is a great replacement for carrot in cakes and muffins.
+- Courgette is a great replacement for carrots in cakes and muffins.

 - Grated courgette and potato make tasty fritters.